User Guide - API Docs to MCP Server

 Each MCP server can use bearer token authentication as an alternative to OAuth 2.1.
 To get your static bearer token (whenmcp_auth_method='jwt'):

 Important: This token is NOT a JWT - it’s a static bearer token that never expires.
-See API Reference - Authentication Token Types for the distinction.
+See the API Reference for authentication details.

 - View in Deployment Card: When your deployment is ready, you’ll see a “Deployment Authentication Token” section